TomSssM/psychology-website/mvc-doc.md

 ## TODO

+_Yeah it seems like our MVC framework is a real pirate code of concealment by complexity_

 ### Dynamic Rendering

 We should create dynamic rendering by making View define and Block use the STATIC onBlock and onElem properties and these properties get called with ctx instance that has View template data passed from outside but these properties don't get called with a real View instance but View gets instantiated only on client when it hydrates